sunenvidiado-nx/very-simple-state-manager/README.md

    - Use `StateBuilder` for simple state-to-UI bindings
    - Use `ManagedWidget` for stateless widgets that need state
    - Use `ManagedStatefulWidget` when you need both state and lifecycle methods
+   - Use `SelectedStateBuilder` when you only need to rebuild based on a selected part of the state
 6. **Error Handling**: Always handle error states in your state managers (like in the `UserManager` example)
 7. **Code Organization**: Keep your state managers and widgets organized in separate files or folders
 8. **Testing**: Write tests for your state managers and widgets to ensure they work as expected